DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.execution.sagemaker-update-lifecycle-config.md

 ## Description

-An attacker with permissions to stop, update, and start a SageMaker Notebook instance can escalate privileges by attaching a malicious lifecycle configuration script to a stopped instance.
-When the instance is restarted, this script executes automatically, allowing the attacker to exfiltrate the instance's IAM execution role credentials or perform actions with its elevated permissions.
+An attacker with permissions to stop, update, and start a SageMaker Notebook instance can execute code inside this instance by attaching a malicious lifecycle configuration script to a stopped instance.
+When the instance is restarted, this script executes automatically, allowing the attacker execute arbitrary commands, for instance to exfiltrate the instance's IAM execution role credentials.

 <span style="font-variant: small-caps;">Warm-up</span>: